openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0004-release-data-in-catalog-info-files.rst

 Specification
 *************

 The data will be housed in a new annotation by the name of ``openedx.org/release``.
 Non-null values of this key will indicate the branch that should be tagged for releases.
+A null value will indicate that the repository should not be tagged and a missing value will indicate that no decision has been made about the given repository.

 .. code-block:: yaml
    :caption: Annotating that the ``master`` branch should be tagged for new releases.